austin-bitcoin-developers/lnd-dev-environment/README.md

 Also I will provide some additional simple code examples of interacting with the setup using the grpc api.

+Also provided is an option to run with bitcoin core instead of btcd, see notes at the bottom of this page.

 ### Install lnd and btcd

 Follow [instructions](https://dev.lightning.community/guides/installation/)